The Antalya area is the best and most extensive rock climbing area in Turkey, particularly the crags of Geyikbayiri and Olympos.

 The rock climbing at Karataslar is made up of 10 conglomerate towers with 70 routes ranging from 10m to 150m in length.

-The guidebook for the area is called "Antalya Kaya Tirmanis Rehberi/A Rock Climbing Guide Antalya", written by Ozturk Kayikci, which covers all of rock climbing at Geyikbayiri, Olympos, Okuzini, Kas and Akyarlar.
+The guidebook for the area is called "Antalya Kaya Tirmanis Rehberi/A Rock Climbing Guide Antalya", written by Ozturk Kayikci.
+The guidebook includes all the main crags in the Antalya area, these being; Geyikbayiri, and Citdibi in the mountains; and Olympos and Kaputas on the coast.
 This guidebook is available to buy from our shop.

 With many low cost airlines flying into Antalya airport, this is a great place for a budget rock climbing holiday.
 Geyikbayiri is situated 500m above sea level, making it less humid and cooler than Antalya.
 The best time to visit for rock climbing is from September through to June, though the rainy season is December and January.
-In the summer months it gets very hot though there are places to climb in the shade.
+The exception to this is the crag at Citdibi.
+The crag faces east and is at an altitude of 1,000m, which means the best time to climb here, is from June to the end of December.
 For the other crags again the best time to visit is from September through to June.
-The locals say the best months for rock climbing are November and March.